 Get your credit report

 Check your free credit report and live credit score with TotallyMoney.
-Your credit score is updated every day you log in.
-Plus, we break down the major factors impacting your credit score.
+Your credit score is updated whenever there’s a change.
+Plus, in your credit report overview, we break down the major factors impacting your credit score, giving you a picture of how you use credit over time.
+It’ll tell you if you’re using expensive types of borrowing, highlight key trends and behaviours, and help you keep tabs on credit accounts.

 TotallyMoney uses credit report data from TransUnion, so we recommend that you access free credit report services which use credit report data from Experian and Equifax (the other two credit reference agencies).
 That way, you’ll get a fuller picture of your credit rating.